nuthanc/angular_course/my-first-app/README.md

   * By default, Angular will not scan all the files
 * imports are Angular modules we are importing
 * bootstrap is telling which Component Angular should be aware of when the App starts

+### Using Custom Components

+* Add the Server Component selector in app.component.html to render it